tills13/lex/README.md

 A `?` can be used to mark a fragment as optional. _example_ `DecimalLiteral: Digit? "."
 Digit Digit*` matches expressions like `0.5`, `0.54`, `.5`, `.54`, and so on.

+If the RHS of the rule (the identifier) begins with an uppercase letter, the rule is considered a (terminal) token reference.
+These rules can reference other token references but not other rule references.

+If the LFS of the rule (the identifier) begins with a lowercase letter, the rule is considered a rule reference.
+Rule references can reference other rule references as well as Token References.

 `Parser#parse` uses a Shift-Reduce algorithm to syntactically analyze the input.